Zhang Henshui: Career

-Keen in classical vernacular (baihua) literature since youth, he began composing in the vein of zhanghui xiaoshuo (章回小说), novels written in vernacular style using classical Chinese poetry as chapter headings.
+Keen in both classical and vernacular (baihua) literatures since youth, Zhang began composing in the vein of zhanghui xiaoshuo (章回小说), novels written in vernacular Chinese but using classical Chinese poetry as chapter headings.

-Zhang started his career as a member of a theatre troupe.
+Zhang started his career as a member of a theatre troupe and then took up novel-writing as a hobby.
+In 1913, his wrote his first long-form novel Qing shan lei (青衫淚).
 Zhang joined the press in 1918 as an editor.
 Zhang became a journalist in Wuhan.
 In 1919, Zhang became a newspaper editor in Beijing, China.

-Zhang took up novel-writing as a hobby.
-The first of his novels serialized was A Pining Song for the Southern Country (南国相思谱, Nanguo xiangsi pu, 1919).
-After departing for Beijing in 1919 to work as a newspaper editor, his first major long work, An Unofficial History of Beijing (春明外史, Chunming Waishi, 1929), was serialized between 1924 and 1929.
+The first of his major novels serialized was A Pining Song for the Southern Country (南国相思谱, Nanguo xiangsi pu, 1919).
+After departing for Beijing in 1919 to work as a newspaper editor, his breakthrough work, An Unofficial History of Beijing (春明外史, Chunming Waishi), was serialized between 1924 and 1928.
 It was a huge success and established him as the pre-eminent popular novelist of his generation.
 His masterpieces A Family of Distinction (金粉世家, Jinfen shijia, 1927–32) and Fate in Tears and Laughter (啼笑因缘, Tixiao Yinyuan, 1930) were much more perspicaciously planned than his earlier books.
 At the height of his popularity he concurrently worked on six novels on serialization, in between his career as a press-man and editor.
+Zhang was a major literary celebrity of his time, and aspects of his life were frequently covered and reported by the press and tabloids in China.

-The fourth of his major works, Eighty-One Dreams (八十一梦, Bashiyi meng), was published in 1941.
+The fourth of his most acclaimed works, Eighty-One Dreams (八十一梦, Bashiyi meng), was published in 1941.
 This work, perhaps the most representative of his 40-odd novels set during the Second Sino-Japanese War, uses parables and dream sequences to satirize the corrupt bureaucracy.
 Suffering a stroke in 1949, Zhang temporarily lost the ability to walk, but continued to write.

-It is estimated that throughout his life Zhang wrote a total of some 30 million Chinese characters in over 110 novels.
-His works emphasize realistic dialogue, often interposing people from different social strata and were thus hugely popular amongst the Chinese public from 1920s to 1940s.
+His last major novel Jizhe wai zhuan (記者外傳) was published between 1957-1958.

+Zhang has written a total of three memoirs: one published in 1931 called Wo de xiaoshuo guocheng (我的小說過程; My Novel Writing Process); one published in 1949 called Xiezuo shengya huiyi (寫作生涯回憶; Memoirs of My Writing Career); he wrote his third such work, an autobiography called Wo de Shenghuo he Chuangzuo (我的生活和創作; My Life and Works) in 1963.